 I will use this page to publicise posts connected with the subject areas covered by this site and will consider publicising the details of people searching for work here also.
 If you wish to advertise a vacancy on this site please use the contact form to discuss your vacancy.
 Companies placing adverts normally make a small donation towards the running costs of the Dairy Science and Food Technology website or link to this site.

-You can also obtain information about careers and current vacancies in food science and food technology in the links section of this site.
-I will try to keep these updated and have added a number of recruitment company links.
 Note that there is a world wide shortage of food scientists and technologists and that pay and working conditions in many countries now reflect this new reality.
 Food scientists and technologists with postgraduate qualifications are particularly well paid in the US and the remuneration situation is now improving significantly in the UK, Ireland and in other parts of Europe.

 There are also excellent opportunities for PhD research in food science and technology in the UK and Ireland.
 Potential candidates should look at, in particular, the websites of University College Cork, the University of Leeds, The University of Nottingham, Queens University Belfast, the University of Ulster, and Reading University.
-There are also a number of research institutes and colleges closely associated with particular universities where students can undertake research frequently involving a commercial partner e.g. the Teagasc research centres in the Republic of Ireland and the The Institute of Food Research in England.
+There are also a number of research institutes and colleges closely associated with particular universities where students can undertake research frequently involving a commercial partner e.g. the Teagasc research centres in the Republic of Ireland and the Institute of Food Research in England.
 Note these institutions frequently advertise posts for scientists and technologists.

 If you are a recently qualified graduate and are unemployed you may find that your university or college has a list of current vacancies.
 Many employers still advertise vacancies in this way.
 For example, current and past students from CAFRE can access job vacancies on "Blackboard".
 There are also a number of trade journals advertising industry vacancies.